-Rate coefficients are assigned by applying the newly created, semi-automated "autoCONSTRAINT" tool (see Fig. 2).
-The autoCONSTRAINT tool reads in a chemical scheme with no rate coefficients, together with a mass spectrum obtained e.g. with NO_3^- CIMS.
-The ΣRO_2^{\bullet} , HO_2^{\bullet} , NO^{\bullet} concentrations and boundary conditions (temperature, wall loss and dilution) are additionally required as input parameters.
+Rate coefficients are assigned by applying the newly created and semi-automated autoCONSTRAINT tool (Fig. 2).
+The autoCONSTRAINT tool reads in a chemical scheme with no rate coefficients, together with a mass spectrum obtained e.g. with NO3- CIMS.
+The Σ RO2•, HO2• and NO• concentrations as well as the boundary conditions (temperature, wall loss and dilution) are additionally required as input parameters.

-Based on the autoAPRAM scheme, autoCONSTRAINT derives the linear set of equations (i.e., equ (2)), describing the chemical and physical change terms for the NO3- CIMS-detected peak-list.
+Based on the autoAPRAM scheme, autoCONSTRAINT derives the linear set of equations (i.e. Eq.
+2) describing the chemical and physical change terms for the NO_3^- CIMS-detected peak list.
 Note that not all peaks detected with CIMS may be covered by the scheme.
-Analogously, not all of the species from the APRAM scheme may be detected with the CIMS.
+Analogously, not all of the species from the APRAM scheme may be detected with CIMS.
 In both cases, a rate coefficient related to these species is not accessible.

 Typically, each CIMS-detected peak relates to several change terms (production and loss reaction pathways).
-Consequently, there are several unknowns, as every chemical change term of equation (2) features a rate coefficient.
-To enable solution for the rate coefficients, the number of unknowns is reduced by providing a guess on the relative magnitude of the rate coefficients.
-For example, in case of three unknown rate coefficients, an estimate for two of them in relation to the third must be provided.
+Consequently, there are several unknowns, as every chemical change term of Eq.
+(2) features a rate coefficient.
+To enable solutions for the rate coefficients, the number of unknowns is reduced by providing a guess at the relative magnitudes of the rate coefficients.
+For example, in the case of the three unknown rate coefficients, an estimate for two of them in relation to the third must be provided.
 As a result, the solutions are typically not unique.
-However, where they are chemically meaningful (i.e., the rate coefficients are in the interval starting from zero to the kinetic/theoretic limit), they represent a pool of equally valid solutions.
+However, where they are chemically meaningful (i.e. the rate coefficients are in the interval from 0 to the kinetic or theoretical limit), they represent a pool of equally valid solutions.
 Provision of relative values for rate coefficients can account for both experimental and theoretical findings.

-A detailed description on the construction and solution of equation (2) for each species of the observed spectrum can be found in the supporting information (note that the mass spectrum - input may also be of simulated nature and does not necessarily have to be experimental).
+A detailed description of the construction and solution of Eq.
+(2) for each species of the observed spectrum can be found in the supporting information (note that the mass spectrum input may also be of a simulated nature and does not necessarily have to be experimental).

-Equation (3) depicts the dependence of the H-shift rate of a species i on the loss terms of $RO{2,k}$ • (which is increased in mass by 2 oxygen atoms).
+Equation (3) depicts the dependence of the H-shift rate of a species i on the loss terms of $\text{RO}{2,k}$ (which is increased in mass by two oxygen atoms).
 Consequently, determination of the rate coefficients starts at the upper end of the mass spectrum.
-This enables the chemical consumption of every RO_2 • species to be determined before the autoxidation rates are calculated.
-A detailed depiction of these considerations can be found in the SI (section "On sorting the input CIMS data").
+This enables the chemical consumption of every RO2 · species to be determined before the autoxidation rates are calculated.
+A detailed depiction of these considerations can be found in the Supplement (section "On sorting the input CIMS data").